 Protein Structure and Dynamics

 Proteins are the building blocks of biology.
 They are nanometer-scale tangles of atoms that can perform a bewildering range of molecular feats.
-Just to name a few: Of course, proteins are also central to life: they replicate genetic material, catalyze chemical transformations, serve as scaffolding for cellular structures, transduce signals, and more.
+Just to name a few:- Ion channels allow charged ions to pass through greasy membranes, and can selectively prefer one ionic species and over another.

 In this section, we'll study how proteins work -- what they're made out of, how they're structured, and how they wiggle and jiggle around.
 Along the way, we'll run into some fun philosophical questions about thermodynamics.
 Finally, we'll dabble in the dark art of X-ray crystallography -- our greatest friend, but also our greatest enemy.
 Beware!